elastic/elasticsearch-net-example/README.md

 We're not doing anything special here (yet).
 Just simply returning a new instance of `ElasticClient` that takes a `ConnectionSettings` object with all of the default values.

-**NOTE** The client can be a singleton and should be threadsafe or you can create a new instance each time.
+**NOTE** The client can be a singleton and is thread-safe, or you can create a new instance each time.
 Most of our caches are bound to `ConnectionSettings` instance so be sure to reuse instances of that.
-If you are using an IOC make sure `ConnectionSettings` is registered as singleton so instances of client share the same cache.
+If you are using an IOC make sure `ConnectionSettings` is registered as a singleton so instances of client share the same cache.

 Lastly, `NugetDumpReader` is another workshop specific class that we put together for your convenience that simply reads each the NuGet feed file into a `NugetDump` POCO.  `NugetDump` contains a single `IEnumerable<FeedPackage>` property `Dumps` which holds a collection of packages, each represented as a `FeedPackage`, an unmodified representation of a package directly from the NuGet API.
 We create a new instance of `NugetDumpReader` and tell it where the nuget dump files live by passing the path to the files in the constructor.